huansong1214/summer-chores/README.md

 ## Examples

-Here are demos of how the code runs in the terminal:
+Below are terminal output screenshots showing how the code works using different asynchronous approaches:

 ### Callback Version